mr2527/pop_OS-win10-KVM-setup/README.md

 $ ./iommu2.sh
 ```

 The output of the script will translate the address for each device.
 Ex: `IOMMU group 27 0b:00.0` which is written as --> `VIRSH_GPU_VIDEO=pci_0000_0b_00_0`.
 You will need to figure this out on your own!

-Once you got the currect bus addresses you can then move on to create some scripts:
+Once you got the current bus addresses you can then move on to create some scripts:

 `bind_vfio.sh`:
 ```